Programs & Services

 This program will ultimately assist in the reduction of crime through deeper support of the Colonie Police Department.
 This added support and confidence will result in a commitment by the community to report crime, report suspicious activities, comply with security measures, and maintain involvement in neighborhood groups.
 This is in accord with the Colonie Police Department's community oriented philosophy.

 The Civilian Police Academy is held once annually and typically begins in March.
-Applications can be found on the Colonie Police Department website.
+Applications can be found here and on the Colonie Police Department website.

 Active Shooter Response